Light

 Light Painting

-Put on the self-timer or a remote shutter release, as this helps you not to shake the camera when you press the button.
+Hands off: Use your camera’s self-timer or a remote shutter release so you don’t shake the camera when you physically press the button.

 Lens Flares

-To Learn More, book a 1-on-1 Outdoor Photography Workshop HERE >
+Ready to stop guessing and start mastering the light?
+To learn more and get hands-on experience, book a 1-on-1 Outdoor Photography Workshop HERE >

 Comments